SoftwareAG/c8y-docs/content/device-management-application/device-details.md

   - device_management
 ---

+{{< c8y-admon-related >}}
+References to related content in the documentation are mentioned in the details descriptions below.
+{{< /c8y-admon-related >}}

 For each device, detailed information is available.
 The kind of information actually provided for a device depends on the device type, device usage and the configuration of your user interface.

 To view detailed information on the device, click a device in the device list.

 ![Device info](/images/users-guide/DeviceManagement/devmgmt-devices-info.png)

 The device details are divided into tabs.
 The number of tabs is dynamic and depends on the available information, that means, tabs are only displayed if the kind of information is available for the particular device.
-For a detailed description of the operations and fragments related to each device detail tab see the [Device management library](/reference/device-management-library/#overview) in the *Reference guide*.
+For a detailed description of the operations and fragments related to each device detail tab see the [Device integrator library](/reference/device-integrator-library/#overview) in the *Reference guide*.

 Initially the **Info** tab is shown, which offers general information on a device and is available for each device.